 While the event-driven programming model is very powerful, these architectures also have some inherent complexities.
 Often, simple mistakes can lead to a rapid escalation in costs, which might come as a surprise at the end of the month.
 Other costs can creep up on you when you focus too much on the cost of AWS Lambda.
-For example, we often overlook the cost of peripheral services such as CloudWatch Logs or event sources such as API Gateway and Step Functions.
+For example, we often overlook the costs of peripheral services such as CloudWatch Logs or event sources such as API Gateway and Step Functions.

-Common Surprises in Serverless Bills
+Common Surprises in Serverless Bills and Costs

 Too Much Parallelism During Fan-Out

 AWS Lambda is often used with SNS topics to implement the fan-out pattern.
 Every message published to SNS will trigger a Lambda invocation.
 This 1:1 ratio means the cost of Lambda invocations will grow linearly to the throughput of messages.

 Linear growth of cost is not a bad thing on its own.
 But at scale, it can still amount to significant costs, especially if the function cannot finish quickly.
 There are several wastages to consider here:

 - Lambda invocations are billed in 100ms blocks, so every invocation will incur some wastage (e.g., a 50ms invocation will incur 50ms of billed but unused invocation time).